antfu/talks/2025-05-23/src/slides.md

 <!--
 In case you have never heard about it or haven't dig into the docs yet.
 Here, let me make a quick comparison between the legacy eslintrc config [click] and the new flat config for you. [click]

 To differentiate between those two configuration formats is rather straightforward. [click] The legacy config is named with `.eslintrc` that supports various extensions which might also read from your `package.json`.
 The flat config, on the other hand, would only be loaded from `eslint.config.js`, a JavaScript config file as the single source of truth.
+And also of course, they recently added the TypeScript support so you can also use `eslint.config.ts`.

 [click] When it comes to reusing the shared config, the legacy config format implicitly uses the conventional-based `extends` property to load that config from your local `node_modules`.
 You would need to learn the convention a little bit to know how it resolves.
-While in the flat config we use the native import, where it's more explicit, and gives a lot more controls to you.
+While in the flat config we use the native import, where it's more explicit, have a lot more controls.

 [click] For plugins, it used to take an array of strings, which is again, convention-based and coupled with the plugins' package name.
 Now in the flat config, it takes a named object for plugins.
 This means you can now rename plugins easily, or switch to a fork without being forced to change every rule in your config.

 [click] Also, the inheritance nature of `extends` might result in a very complex tree structure as the shared configs can also have nested `extends` inside.
 In the flat config, it gets simplified a lot, where you explicitly import the shared configs as multiple objects or arrays, and compose them into a single flat one.

+[click] And finally, the legacy config is usually a JSON without much type safety.
+While the flat config is a JavaScript file, which is a lot easier to ensure the type safety.
 -->

 ---